rb1193/developer-log/Javascript/libraries.md

 If notifications was used instead of the ref it would always match the initial value it was set to in the context provider

+### Patterns

+When using an imperative API in a React component, it's good practice to wrap the API in a hook and return a ref to the API object

 ## Redux

 The mapStateToProps method in a React component is for fetching properties out of a Redux store and mapping them to the components props